Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Background

 \subsubsection{3D semantic segmentation}

-3D semantic segmentation on point clouds, as shown in Fig. \ref{fig.semantic segmentation}, is another critical task for 3D understanding.
-Similar to the object part segmentation task, it aims to assign a category label for each point while the input of networks are scene point clouds instead of point cloud objects.
-The OA, mIoU on semantic classes, and mAcc are often used as the evaluation metrics.
+3D semantic segmentation on point clouds is another critical task for 3D understanding as illustrated in Fig. \ref{fig.semantic segmentation}.
+Different from the object part segmentation that segments point cloud objects, 3D semantic segmentation aims to assign a category label to each point in scene-level point clouds with much higher complexity.
+The widely adopted evaluation metrics includes OA, mIoU over semantic categories and mAcc.

-When demonstrating the generalization ability of unsupervised learned features, networks that trained with the pre-text task on unlabeled large data are served as the pre-trained model and fine-tuned on 3D semantic segmentation datasets, then the performances on the semantic segmentation task are reported for evaluation.